growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/attachment.md

 | Local File System | `local` |

-If the save destination is fixed by the environment variable `FILE_UPLOAD_USES_ONLY_ENV_VAR_FOR_FILE_UPLOAD_TYPE`, the saving destination function on the management page is disabled.
+If the save destination is fixed by the environment variable `FILE_UPLOAD_USES_ONLY_ENV_VAR_FOR_FILE_UPLOAD_TYPE`, the function of selecting save destination on the management page is disabled.

 ### Google Cloud Storage Settings with environment variable